Buy or Sell Sally Beauty Holdings Inc. (SBH) Stock Now | Don’t Try to Be a Top Gun

 DA Davidson gave a rating of “Neutral” to SBH, setting the target price at $15 in the report published on January 21st of the previous year.

-After a stumble in the market that brought SBH to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -4.97% of loss for the given period.
+After a stumble in the market that brought SBH to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 9.44% of gains for the given period.

 Insider Trading